IslamSalahuddin/asian_religious_texts_clustering/README.md

 - 590 chapters from 8 different religious texts
 - Each chapter is represented as a document-term matrix
-- Original dimensionality: 8,267 terms per document
+- Original dimensionality: 8,267 terms
 - Texts include both Asian philosophical works and Biblical wisdom literature

 ## Techniques Used